July 6, 2020

-We are providing essential services only and our offices and service sites are closed to walk-in public.
-Check our website for a listing of our services.
+Our offices and service sites are closed to the walk-in public – Check here for a listing of our essential services.

 – Dr. Paula Stewart, Medical Officer of Health

 If you have trouble finding something in the COVID-19 section or want to see something added, please call 1-800-660-5853 extension 2275.